-There are quite a few good cat foods for urinary health out there.
-Our favorite is Hill’s Prescription Diet Urinary Care Dry Cat Food.
+There are quite a few good urinary cat foods for urinary health out there.
+Our favorite is Smalls Fresh Cat Food.
 It includes controlled levels of many different minerals to ensure that your feline’s chance of developing bladder stones is low.
-It can also dissolve stones that are already present.
-Chicken is the first ingredient, and many essential nutrients are added, such as omega fatty acids.
+Real proteins are the first ingredients, and many essential nutrients are added, such as omega fatty acids.

-For those on a budget, Purina ONE Urinary Tract Health Dry Cat Food is a solid option.
+For those on a budget, Purina ONE Urinary Tract Health Dry Cat Food for urinary health is a solid option.
 It provides low magnesium and other nutrients and has added antioxidants and omega fatty acids.
 Chicken is the first ingredient.
 Plus, it is much less expensive than much of the competition.

 We hope that our reviews and buyer’s guide helped you figure out the best option for your feline.
 Choosing a urinary tract health food for your feline may seem complicated, but there are only a few simple things to look for.